TuxHurt/TuxHurt/README.md

   Run the run.py script.
 This may take a while for the first time.

   ## Usage
   You can simply use the `run.py` to run Sirhurt.
-It will automatically check updates for you too.
+It will automatically check updates for you too.<br/>
-  `python3 run.py -u` to force update.
+  `python3 run.py -u` to force update.<br/>
   `python3 run.py -c` to remove Sirhurt.
-This may be a bit buggy so if it breaks, just delete the `sirhurt` directory by hand.
+This may be a bit buggy so if it breaks, just delete the `sirhurt` directory by hand.<br/>
-  `python3 run.py -f` to fix Unexpected Client Behavior in Roblox.
+  `python3 run.py -f` to fix Unexpected Client Behavior in Roblox.<br/>

   ## Injector
   TuxHurt uses an Injector called TuxHut that is made by the Owners of TuxHurt.
 It is a big part of TuxHurt's 0 effort goal.
 Read more about the Injector here:       https://github.com/TuxHut/TuxHut